BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 # Survey - First challenge

 This section corresponds to the first challenge of the event that each team had to complete.
 Basically, the main goal of this first challenge was to provide the first contact with the reTHINK framework.
-Each team had to developed a simple web application that should use an Hyperty called CodeGeneratorReporter, taking advantage of its features.
+Each team had to developed a simple web application that uses an hyperty called CodeGeneratorReporter, taking advantage of its features.
 This challenge was divided into two tasks.
 The first task was to install the reTHINK framework and to load the CodeGeneratorReporter hyperty.
 The second task was to use the features of the loaded hyperty.

 1. How easy was to include Hyperties in your application?